Rebuilding Trust After Layoffs: A Leader’s Protocol for Restoring Psychological Safety

 The Silent Aftermath: The Cost of Downsizing on Psychological Safety

-Psychological safety—the shared belief that a team is safe for interpersonal risk-taking—is the single greatest predictor of high-performing teams, as popularized by Google’s Aristotle project.
-Yet, during corporate restructuring, psychological safety is often the first casualty.
+Psychological safety—the shared belief that a team is safe for interpersonal risk-taking—is the cornerstone of high-performing teams, as illuminated by Google’s Project Aristotle.
+However, during corporate restructuring, it is often the first casualty.

-When layoffs occur, the psychological contract between the employer and employee is broken.
+When layoffs occur, the implicit psychological contract between employer and employee is fractured.
 The immediate consequences include:

-• Hyper-Vigilance: Team members divert their cognitive energy away from innovation and problem-solving, focusing instead on self-preservation, updating resumes, and scanning for signs of further cuts.
+• Hyper-Vigilance: Team members divert their cognitive energy from innovation and problem-solving towards self-preservation.
+They may update résumés, scan for signs of further cuts, and operate under constant alert.

-• Social Fragmentation: Trust between colleagues degrades as survival instincts foster a hyper-competitive, every-man-for-himself atmosphere.
+• Social Fragmentation: Trust among colleagues erodes as survival instincts foster a hyper-competitive, every-person-for-themselves atmosphere.
+Collaboration suffers, and the sense of team unity disintegrates.

 The ‘Survivor’s Guilt’ Trap for Leaders